 Get a real sense of your child’s private-school options by digging deep into a campus visit.

 Read up on the school’s history.
 Look at a campus map on the school’s website, so you know which classrooms, facilities or departments you and your child particularly want to see.

 3. Make sure to talk to students and faculty while on your visit.

 Once you’ve been given the official guided tour, ask if you can explore on your own.

-Your child can interact with students and teachers and measure firsthand the academic load offered by the school.
+Your child can interact with students and teachers and measure firsthand the academic load at the school.